dbucher1234/ml-web-portal/README.md

 3D PSA measures the polar part of a molecule’s **solvent-accessible surface**.
 Unlike 2D TPSA, it captures shielding, intramolecular H-bonds and folding—key drivers of permeability in **beyond-Lipinski** space (macrocycles, PROTACs, peptides).

+In similar work, Möbitz et al. generated 3D PSA by first producing conformers with OpenEye Omega and clustering them with RDKit.
+Each representative conformer then underwent a single-point COSMO QM calculation, after which the polar surface area was obtained by summing the solvent-accessible surface where the atomic charge density exceeded |q| > 0.002 e Å⁻².
+These 3D-PSA values were subsequently used to train a permeability model on 114 proprietary beyond-Rule-of-5 compounds.

+Lawrenz et al. employed a Schrödinger QM workflow in which single-point calculations were carried out both in gas phase and with an implicit-solvent model.
+The difference between the two energies provided the 3D solvation energy, E-sol, which served as the key descriptor for a trained permeability model.

 ---

 ## 🗺 Roadmap